Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Discussion

 The specific nature of the regression injected in Phase 2 (see Table \ref{tab:logic_bomb}) highlights the disconnect between \textit{visual success} and \textit{structural ownership}.
 By removing the \texttt{await} keyword and the rollback logic, we created a state where the application still appeared to function under ideal conditions but lacked the defensive programming required for robustness.

-Participants in the Unrestricted AI group (B) were notably susceptible to this ``Visual Trap.''
+Participants in the Unrestricted AI group (B) were notably susceptible to this visual illusion of correctness.
 Because the AI-generated code worked immediately in Phase 1, they never engaged with the underlying asynchronous architecture.
 When the logic bomb was injected, their troubleshooting logs showed a preoccupation with UI components rather than the data-fetching logic.
-They possessed what we define as ``Surface-Level Utility''; they could confirm the button existed, but they had no mental schema for the promise-based lifecycle of the enrollment event.
+They could confirm the button existed, but had no mental schema for the promise-based lifecycle of the enrollment event: surface familiarity without structural comprehension.
+This is the programmatic analog of the ``outside the frontier'' failure mode documented by Dell'Acqua et al.~\cite{dellacqua2026jagged}: in their field experiment, elite consultants who trusted AI on tasks beyond its capability were 19 percentage points less likely to produce correct solutions.
+Both populations shared the same liability: no internal signal that they had crossed into territory where AI output could not be trusted.

 In contrast, the Scaffolded group (C) was forced to explain this exact lifecycle to the Judge API during construction.
-By articulating the relationship between the \texttt{fetch} request and the state update, they performed the necessary germane processing to ``buy back'' their epistemic debt.
+By articulating the relationship between the \texttt{fetch} request and the state update, they performed the necessary germane processing to buy back their epistemic debt.
 When the bug was injected, these participants did not simply debug; they recognized a structural regression in a system they now cognitively owned.
-This suggests that metacognitive friction acts as an architectural audit, forcing the developer to move beyond the ``vibe'' of a working UI to the reality of the underlying implementation.
+This suggests that metacognitive friction acts as an architectural audit, forcing the developer to move beyond the vibe of a working UI to the reality of the underlying implementation.